‘It’s like we just won the lottery’: UW’s Jimmy Lake on his team’s morale, the QB competition, simplifying the offense and more

 Extra points

-- Lake confirmed that defensive tackle Levi Onwuzurike and outside linebacker Joe Tryon — who have both declared for the 2021 NFL draft — will not opt back in to the 2020 season.
+- Lake confirmed that defensive tackle Levi Onwuzurike and outside linebacker Joe Tryon — who have both declared for the 2021 NFL draft — will not opt back into the 2020 season.
 He also said no one else on UW’s roster is a threat to declare for the draft.

 - Redshirt junior offensive lineman Cole Norgaard has medically retired from football, Lake announced.
 He will remain with the team while he works toward a UW degree.

-- Lake saluted former UW and Seahawks wide receiver Jermaine Kearse, who officially announced his retirement from football on Tuesday.
+- Lake saluted former UW and Seahawks wide receiver Jermaine Kearse, who officially announced his retirement from football Tuesday.
 “What a phenomenal football player.
 What a phenomenal man,” Lake said.
 “I’m going to try to recruit him to be around our program as much as possible.
 He’s a shining example of what a Husky is all about.”

 - While he said he has no inside information, Lake hoped the team’s 2020 fall schedule will be announced sometime in the next five days.